|

 He pushed Himself up on the nail in His feet

-and gasped a reply I didn't expect.
+a reply I didn't expect.

 "The question,-- My child, is not why, but what now?